With flaky puff pastry, creamy custard, raspberries & sweet icing, this Bavarian Slice is certainly a delicious teatime treat.

 - Prepare the pastry for baking.
 Unroll the pastry keeping it on the greaseproof paper supplied.
 With a rolling pin lightly roll the pastry to flatten it if necessary, dusting the pin lightly with flour.
 Lay the pastry and greaseproof paper on a baking tray, cover with another sheet of greaseproof paper and sit the second tray on top.
 Weigh this down with a pudding bowl or tin can.
 Depending upon the size of your trays, you may need to slice the pastry in half and bake in batches, as I did.

-- Bake the pastry.
-Place the prepared pastry in the centre of the oven and bake for about 30 minutes, checking it after 20 minutes.
+- Place the prepared pastry in the centre of the oven and bake for about 30 minutes, checking it after 20 minutes.
 Rotate the tray around if necessary.
 Once cooked through and golden brown remove from the oven and carefully transfer the pastry to a cooling tray.

 - Place the cooled pastry on a clean work surface and with a sharp knife carefully trim the edges of the pastry.
-Having decided roughly how large you’d like each Bavarian Slice, cut the pastry to those approximate dimensions (ours were 10cm x 6.5cm).
-Pair up the pastry squares / oblongs.
-If one is larger then the other simply place the smaller one on top of the larger one and trim the excess away with a sharpe knife.
-Position the pastry on a preparation board (which you’re happy to go into the fridge) with its pair.
+Cut the pastry in 8 equally sized portions (Mine were approx 10 x 6.5cm (4x3in ).
+Pair up the pastry pieces.
+If one is larger then the other simply place the smaller one on top of the larger one and trim the excess away with a sharp knife.

-- Prepare the fillings.
-Place the jam in a bowl and stir thoroughly to soften.
+- Place the jam in a bowl and stir thoroughly to soften.
 If it needs slackening any further simply add a drop or two of water.
 Stir the custard thoroughly and spoon into a piping bag fitted with a plain nozzle.
-Decide how many raspberries each Bavarian Slice will have and portion them up into similar sizes.

-- Begin assembling the Bavarian Slices.
-Meanwhile, assemble the Bavarian Slices on the preparation board.
-Decide which pastry slice of each pair will be used for the lid.
-Spoon some jam onto the pastry squares which have been identified for the bases.
+- To assemble the Bavarian Slices.
+Decide which pastry slice of each pair will be used for the base and spoon some jam onto each one.
 Use the back of a spoon to spread the jam from the centre to the edges.
-Position the fresh equal sized raspberries along the edge of the pastry, open side down so that they stand upright easily.
+Position the fresh raspberries along the edge of the pastry, open side down so that they stand upright easily.
 Pipe the custard between each of the raspberries and through the middle length of the pastry, aiming it to be at least as tall as the raspberries.
 Avoid getting too near the pastry edge.